jnraine/cuddlefish/README.md

 ## Usage

+### Block-based methods

+These are the easiest way to work with Cuddlefish.
+You pass these methods a block; which shard the queries inside the block use will vary based on the arguments.

 ```ruby
 # Restricts all ActiveRecord queries inside the block to shards with both
 # the `global` and `shard1` tags.